-As a DJ, I go by the name "Sasoraye" - Enjoying the cross pollination of culture through sound, questioning - how are sounds we don't instantly place together, more connected at their roots than we think?
-I play genres ranging between Jersey Club, Footwork, Electronic, Afro-house, Garage + More.
+As a DJ, she goes by the name "Sasoraye" - Enjoying the cross-pollination of culture through sound whilst questioning - how are sounds we don't instinctively place together, more connected at their roots than we think?
+She plays a range of genres which includes Jersey Club, Footwork, Electronic, Amapiano, Spiritual Jazz, Garage + More.

 Higher National Diploma - Graphic Design

 Bachelor of Arts with Honours – Graphic Design for Advertising